- Job Title: Post-Master’s Fellowship

 Direct Supervisor(s): Administrative Supervisor, Clinical Supervisor

-The Lorenz Clinic of Family Psychology is looking to hire a Post-Master’s Fellow (Mental Health Practitioner).
+Lorenz Clinic of Psychology is reviewing applications for Post-Master’s Fellow (Mental Health Practitioner).
 This position is open to pre-licensed clinicians looking to work on their declared licensure track within a structured and vibrant clinical training program.
 Candidates with interest in working with young children and their families are especially encouraged to apply.

-The fellowship is a unique position that involves a post-master’s, pre-licensure clinical fellow functioning in an applied clinical role as a Mental Health Practitioner within the clinic’s training program.
+The fellowship is a unique position that involves a post-master’s, pre-licensure clinical fellow functioning in an applied clinical role as a Mental Health Practitioner within the clinic’s outpatient training program.
 The position is designed to be a two-year, temporary training placement for trainees with master’s degrees in psychology, clinical counseling, or family therapy who are accumulating post-degree supervised work for licensure.
-This position will include carrying a caseload of psychotherapy clients in addition to attending training events within the clinic’s training program.
-This position required flexibility in hours to meet patients and supervisees when they are available.
-This placement will likely be housed at the organization’s Rosemount facility.
+This position will include carrying a caseload of outpatient psychotherapy clients in addition to attending training events within the clinic’s training program.
+This position requires flexibility in hours to meet patients and supervisees when they are available.
+This placement will likely be housed at either the Victoria, Chaska, Prior Lake, or Rosemount clinic.

-A major highlight about The Lorenz Clinic is that it is a training site.
+Lorenz Clinic is that is a training clinic.
 Our existing training program includes master’s-level family therapy practicum placements, post-master’s fellowships, and a post-doctoral psychology fellowship supervised by licensed psychologists and family therapists.
 Because the training program is an outgrowth of our fierce dedication to serving the underserved, we offer significantly reduced fee services to those in financial need.
-The clinic has existing relationships with area graduate programs in psychology and family therapy, but we are not beholden to any specific graduate schools.
-Training rotations are typically 12 months.
-Our clinic offers postdoctoral psychology fellows two tracks: adult and child/family.
+Training rotations are typically 2 years.
 The clinic has a rich schedule of invited speakers; recent speakers have included Drs.
-Irvin Yalom, Bruce Perry, Pauline Boss, Mary Catherine Bateson, and Sue Johnson.
+Mac Baird, Irvin Yalom, Bruce Perry, Pauline Boss, Sue Johnson, Mary Catherine Bateson, Harry Aponte, Peter Zells, and David Hong.
 More information about the larger training program can be found here or by contacting the Training Director, Dr. BJ Suarez.

 Job duties include but are not limited to: